-JHC’s environmental stewardship plan for the Jay Estate includes collaborations with peer institutions to educate public about the importance of invasive species management.
+JHC’s environmental stewardship plan for the Jay Estate includes collaborations with peer institutions to educate public about best practices in habitat restoration including the importance of invasive species management.

 An invasive species can be any kind of living organism—an amphibian, plant, insect, fish, fungus, bacteria, or even an organism’s seeds or eggs—that is not native to an ecosystem and which causes harm.
 They can harm the environment, the economy or even, human health. – National Wildlife Federation